How Childhood Trauma Affects Adult Relationships

 trust others to carry responsibility

-Relationships may become exhausting because love becomes connected to obligation, emotional labor, or carrying others emotionally.
+Relationships may become exhausting because love becomes associated with obligation, responsibility, or carrying others emotionally.

 Repetition of Family Patterns

-Family Constellations observes that unresolved dynamics often repeat across generations.
+Family Constellations observes that unresolved relationship dynamics often repeat across generations.

-People may unconsciously recreate familiar emotional environments because the nervous system experiences them as known or familiar, even when they are painful.
+People may unconsciously recreate familiar emotional environments because the nervous system experiences them as known, even when they are painful.

 emotionally unavailable relationships